 Frozen shoulder is when tissue and ligaments around your shoulder joint become inflamed, painful and stiff.
 It's also called adhesive capsulitis.

-Frozen shoulder usually affects one shoulder, but in about one in five people it’s both.
+Frozen shoulder usually affects one shoulder but in about one in five people, it affects both.

 It can sometimes be confused with arthritis but is very different.